Explore the DG world:

 New worlds of imagination appear whenever Kian Soltani makes music.
 A sense of individuality, depth of expression and charismatic presence are among the elements of the young Austrian cellist’s captivating artistry.
 Rave reviews and invitations to perform at the world’s leading concert halls have propelled him from rising star to one of the most exciting musicians of his generation.
 Soltani’s status was confirmed in 2017 when he not only won both Germany’s prestigious Leonard Bernstein Award (February) and the Credit Suisse Young Artist Award (December), but also signed an exclusive contract to record for Deutsche Grammophon (July).

 His debut DG album, Home, comprising works for cello and piano by Schubert, Schumann and Reza Vali, was released to widespread critical acclaim in February 2018.
-Since then, Soltani has made three chamber albums with Daniel and Michael Barenboim: the Mozart Piano Quartets, recorded live at the Boulez Saal with Yulia Deyneka (released in August 2018); the complete Mozart Piano Trios (2019); and the complete Beethoven Piano Trios (2020).
+Soltani then made three chamber albums with Daniel and Michael Barenboim: the Mozart Piano Quartets, recorded live at the Boulez Saal with Yulia Deyneka (released in August 2018); the complete Mozart Piano Trios (2019); and the complete Beethoven Piano Trios (2020).

 Also released in 2020 was an album devoted to Dvořák.
-As well as the Cello Concerto, in which Soltani is accompanied by the Staatskapelle Berlin and Daniel Barenboim, it features five other pieces by the composer in arrangements for solo cello and cello ensemble.
-Recorded with the cellists of the Staatskapelle Berlin, three of these arrangements are by Soltani himself – Allegro moderato from Romantic Pieces op.75, “Lasst mich allein” from the 4 Lieder op.82 and “Songs my Mother Taught Me” from Gypsy Melodies op.55.
+As well as the Cello Concerto, in which Soltani is accompanied by the Staatskapelle Berlin and Daniel Barenboim, it featured five other pieces by the composer in arrangements for solo cello and cello ensemble.
+Recorded with the cellists of the Staatskapelle Berlin, three of these arrangements were by Soltani himself – Allegro moderato from Romantic Pieces op.75, “Lasst mich allein” from the 4 Lieder op.82 and “Songs my Mother Taught Me” from Gypsy Melodies op.55.

 Kian Soltani was born in Bregenz in 1992 to a family of Persian musicians.
 He began playing the cello at the age of four and was only twelve when he joined Ivan Monighetti’s class at the Basel Music Academy.
 He remained with Monighetti for eleven years, absorbing enduring lessons from the last person to study with Mstislav Rostropovich at the Moscow Conservatory.
 He made his international breakthrough in 2011 at the age of nineteen with acclaimed debuts in the Vienna Musikverein’s Goldener Saal and at the Hohenems Schubertiade.
 He attracted further worldwide attention in April 2013 as winner of the International Paulo Cello Competition in Helsinki.
 Chosen as a Mutter Foundation scholarship holder in 2014, he completed further studies at Germany’s Kronberg Academy as a member of its Young Soloist Programme, as well as at the International Music Academy in Liechtenstein.

-Soltani plays the “London ex Boccherini 1694” Stradivarius, thanks to a generous loan.
+Kian Soltani plays the “London ex Boccherini 1694” Stradivarius, thanks to a generous loan.

 Follow Deutsche Grammophon online

-Deutsche GrammophonContactImprintTerms & ConditionsPrivacy PolicyNewsletterCompetition conditions of participation
+Deutsche GrammophonContactImprintTerms & ConditionsPrivacy PolicyNewsletter